Bernard Ebbers, convicted of orchestrating WorldCom fraud, dead at 78

 Ebbers became a businessman, and had amassed a small chain of motels by 1983, when he and other entrepreneurs came up with the idea for LDDS.

-He became CEO two years later, and it changed its name to WorldCom in 1995.
+He became CEO two years later, and the company changed its name to WorldCom in 1995.
 The name changed to MCI WorldCom after the MCI purchase, and later back to WorldCom.

 Ebbers remained on the prowl, announcing a $129 billion merger with Sprint Corp in October 1999, only to have regulators block that tie-up.